U.S. Embassy Montevideo, Uruguay - MTV

 When your examination is completed, the doctor will send the report directly to the U.S. Embassy.

-You DO NOT need to bring the x-raysor other test results from Step 1 and Step 2 to your visa interview.
+You DO NOT need to bring your x-rays or other test results from Step 1 and Step 2 to your visa interview.
 However, you must carry the x-rays with you when you travel to the United States for the first time.

 back to top

-Please use the list below to determine the items that the applicant must bring to the immigrant visa interview.
-Any documents that are not in either English or Spanish must be accompanied by a certified English Translation:
+Use the list below to determine the items that every applicant must bring to the immigrant visa interview.
+Any documents that are not in either English or Spanish must have a certified English translation

-• Unexpired passport valid for six (6) months beyond your intended date of entry to the United States and a photocopy of the biographic page where your name and photo are located).
+• Passport: Unexpired passport valid for six (6) months beyond your intended date of entry to the United States and a photocopy of the biographic page (where your name and photo are located).

-• Your original birth certificate, and a photocopy.
+• Birth Certificate: Your original birth certificate, and a photocopy.

 • The appropriate Form I-864 Affidavit of Support for each financial sponsor along with a photocopy of the sponsor’s IRS transcript or most recent U.S. federal income tax return, and any relevant W-2s.